 - In preparation of the thesis, each IDMA student must give a talk on their thesis topic in the EALL Colloquium series.

 - When course work and the thesis project have been completed, the student must pass an oral examination centered on the chosen topic.

 IDMA students are regularly assessed in the following skills areas to ensure the graduates will be able to perform competently:

-- Students will acquire expert knowledge and key research skills in the chosen discipline and covey such knowledge in professional, academic writing.
+- Students will acquire expert knowledge and key research skills in the chosen discipline and convey such knowledge in professional, academic writing.

 - Students should demonstrate an ability to conduct research in Chinese, Japanese, or Korean and use the skill to gather information and to conduct a critical and nuanced analysis of the topic acceptable in the discipline of the student’s choice.